Do you want to live an exciting experience teaching in a Spanish School?

 The UCETAM Language Assistant program does not have an age limit and encourages all interested applicants to apply to the program.

 You will be notified via email if you have been selected for an interview.
-Interviews will be conducted via video-chat with candidates who are currently located outside of Madrid.
+Interviews will be conducted via video-chat.

 Program decisions will be made in late April.
-Candidates will be notified via email after decisions have been made.
+Only Candidates that have been accepted will be notified via email after decisions have been made.

 Please, no phone calls or emails to inquire about the status of your application.